-We examined the effects of introducing an intrinsic behavior through a task of mobile robot navigation in a continuous field rather than a grid world, because it is not easy to be accomplished only by an intrinsic reactive behavior programmed by human hands.
+We examined the effects of introducing an intrinsic behavior through two types of tasks of mobile robot navigation in a continuous field rather than a grid world, because it is not easy to be accomplished only by an intrinsic reactive behavior programmed by human hands.
 We call the robot agent here.